Activities & Programs

-Steve has been a member of MOCSA’s advisory board since 2009.
+Steve was an active member of MOCSA’s advisory board.
 This organization provides support to victims of sexual assault.

 In 2015 Steve was asked to be on a state wide committee to tackle the backlog of untested sexual assault kits in Kansas (SAKI).
 This group was to formulate a plan to help eliminate the backlog of untested sexual assault kits.
 It also established best practices for the investigation and prosecution of sexual assault cases.
 It also included statewide training for a variety of disciplines who assist victims of sexual assaults.